mallikarjun-andino/ecom-backend-nestjs/README.md

     - Production-ready Dockerfile with multi-stage build, healthcheck, commit hash injection, and non-root user.
     - .dockerignore for efficient builds.

+- **Open Telemetry Support:**
+    - Basic OpenTelemetry setup for distributed tracing and metrics collection.
+    - Trace context propagation for downstream requests.
+    - See [OpenTelemetry Integration Guide](./docs/opentelemetry.md) for details and instructions on how to run with OpenTelemetry.

+- **Code Quality:**
+    - ESLint and Prettier configurations for a consistent code style.

 ## How to Build, Run, and Test

 ### Build Locally